Renovations include adding a Mongolian grill.

 Take a look at our dining menus to learn more about the delicious and nutritious meal options we have available.
 We welcome suggestions and questions any time: Chat with a cashier on duty or use our comment boxes in Wyman Commons and the Student Center.

-Both Wyman Commons and the Student Center accept cash, as well as meal plan and Unity dollars.
+Both Wyman Commons and the Student Center accept cash and credit cards, as well as meal plan and Unity dollars.

 Grab a Bagged Meal